w3f/polkadot-wiki/docs/learn/learn-governance.md

 case that all members of the council vote in favor of a motion, the vote is considered unanimous and becomes a referendum with negative adaptive quorum biasing.

-::: Explainer video on the Council
+:::note Explainer video on the Council

 For more information, check out our [video explainer on Council](https://www.youtube.com/watch?v=837Vv3gdRzI)